simonambridge/Oracle_to_Cassandra/README.md

 De-normalising and potentially duplicating data in Cassandra is not a bad thing.
 It's quicker than updating indexes, and disk is cheap, and Cassandra writes are fast!

 So for Query 1 we'll also move the Department, Manager and Job data out of the EMPLOYEES table and use the EMPLOYEES table purely for employee personal data.
 We get the information that we've moved by creating tables specifically to support those queries.
-See Query 2 as an example of getting data about departments and employees.
+We will de-normalise the relationship between Employee and Department using the table created for Query 2.
-For Query 2 we'll use EMPLOYEES_BY_DEPARTMENT to query Departments and Employees by Department.
+See Query 2 as an example of getting data about departments and employees - we'll use EMPLOYEES_BY_DEPARTMENT to query Departments, and also query Employees by Department.

 <h2>Query 1: Query All Employees on EMPLOYEE_ID</h2>
 Create the table we use to hold employees in Cassandra: